 About SPIN Girls

 SPIN Girls launched in the Fall of 2018 with the explicit goal of expanding the pipeline for girls of color in STEM careers.
 SPIN Girls is a transformative program that builds leadership and provides immersive STEM experiences, all paired with mentorship for girls of color by professionals of color from across King County.
 In Fall of 2018, 22 8th grade girls were inducted as STEM Learners.

 SPIN Girls comes together 10 times over the course of a school year for Lab Days and Field Days.
-A typical Lab Day will include team building and project based learning on various topics including 3D printing, Coding, Robotics, and/or Electronics, as well as a professional mentor conversations connecting their work to the project based learning.
-The final Saturday program will be a capstone presentation, where SPIN Girls will develop and present STEM-based solutions to real world challenges.
+A typical Lab Day includes team building and project based learning on various topics including 3D Printing, Coding, Robotics, and/or Electronics, as well as professional mentor conversations connecting professional work to project based learning.
+The final Saturday program is a capstone presentation, where SPIN Girls develop and present STEM-based solutions to real world challenges.

 Field days are an opportunity for scholars to see STEM in action through visits to partners such as universities, local businesses, and nonprofit think tanks.